randombits-dev/randombits/src/content/standard-notes/installing-extensions.md

 ---
 title: "Installing Extensions"
-desc: "One of the best parts of Standard Notes is the ability to write extensions.
-The guide covers how to install extensions."
+desc: "One of the best parts of Standard Notes is the ability to use extensions (also called plugins).
+This guide covers how to install extensions."
 img: ./installing-extensions.png
 tags: [ 'standard-notes' ]
 order: 1